YujiaCheng1996/vite-plugin-http2/README-en.md

                     async onReq(req, options) {
                         options.path = `/prefix/${options.path}`;
                     }
+                    // set ws to true when necessary.
+                    ws: true,
                 }
             },
             // if devcert create certificate fail，you can pass your ssl option